nutsdb/nutsdb/README.md

 ##### ZAdd

-Adds the specified member with the specified score and the specified value to the sorted set stored at bucket.
+Adds the specified member with the specified score into the sorted set specified by key in a bucket.

 ```go
 if err := db.Update(